Alexander-NL/Krynlis/README.md

 | `ScreenFade.cs` | Handles the transition effects between stages |
 | `etc`  | |

+This project also uses these package:
+- Universal RP

 Post Processing used:
 - Bloom
 - Vignette